LynnAmsbury/Project2/README.md

 * Add administrative oversight and functionality to verify that the quotes users input themselves are indeed inspirational and appropriate.
 * Incorporate user accounts.

 ### Please note that this is a group project that I participated in; I do not own the original repository.
-I pulled the project code into my repository so I could display it in my body of work.
+I forked the project code into my repository so I could display it in my body of work.
 The original repository is https://github.com/zoe-gonzales/Project2.